astronomer/docs/archived_software_docs/version-0.28/configure-deployment.md

 ### Apache Airflow® Webserver

-The Airflow Webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.
+The Airflow Webserver is responsible for rendering the [Apache Airflow® UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

 If a function within the Airflow UI is slow or unavailable, we recommend increasing the AU allocated towards the Webserver.
 The default resource allocation is 5 AU.